drramki-chop/EDM-setup/README.md

 ## Step 6: Create a configuration file (.yml)

 EDM requires a configuration file with four mandated fields (cohort.name, manifest, outputDir, scheduler).
 Providing `transition.probability` is optional.
-We recommend a transition probability of 1e-8 to reduce the number of false-positives without compromising the sensitivity to detect rare variants.
-If you want to go for more sensitivity, 1e-4 should work better.
+We recommend a transition probability of 1e-8 for spcificity and 1e-4 for more sensitivity.

 ```
 # required